nithou/tiny-blog-engine/README.md

 - **RSS2 Support**: Keeps your readers updated with RSS2 feed compatibility.
 - **GDPR Compliant**: The engine respects your privacy by not relying on external dependencies.

+All the informations are [available on the Wiki](https://github.com/nithou/tiny-blog-engine/wiki)!

 ![Example showcasing dark and light mode](https://github.com/nithou/tiny-blog-engine/blob/main/assets/img/og.png)

 Check out a [live example here](https://nithou.net/sandbox/) or see a modified version on [my personal blog](https://nithou.net/blog/).